 Public Sector Cyber Security Northern Ireland 2026

-Holyrood Connect’s Public Sector Cyber Security Northern Ireland 2026 returns to Belfast on 18 February, bringing together cyber security experts and industry leaders to explore practical solutions to current and future challenges.
+Holyrood Connect’s ninth Public Sector Cyber Security Northern Ireland event will take place in Belfast on 13 October 2026, bringing together cyber security experts and industry leaders to explore practical solutions to current and future challenges.

 Through keynote speeches, expert panels, and interactive masterclasses, this event offers insight into how organisations can stay ahead in a constantly shifting landscape.